 Applebee’s replies to customers’ comments on time, greets customers with their first name, apologizes, and gives a phone number for offline conversation.
 And it does all these under 280 characters.

 9. Streamline your social media customer service process

 No matter how hard you try to take your business to new heights, but without social media, it is difficult to reach the goal.
 90% of businesses are predicted to leverage the power of social media for better customer service.

 Customers prefer connecting with businesses via various social channels.
 With the help of social media tools, you know how effectively you can use social media for better customer service.
 Managing all social media conversations over all channels such as Facebook, LinkedIn, Twitter, Instagram is hectic.

 Here are the two tools which can help to improve customer care and monitor your audience across all social platforms.

 - REVE Chat: REVE Chat is an omnichannel live chat platform that streamlines customer conversations across social channels like Facebook, Viber, Telegram to deliver a unified support experience.

-- Brand24: Brand24 is a well known social media monitoring tool to track and analyze online conversations about brands, products, and competitors.
-It empowers its users to monitor their online reputation, prevent PR crisis, and discover cooperation opportunities.
+- Brand24: Brand24 is a well-known social media monitoring tool to track and analyze online conversations about brands, products, and competitors.
+It empowers its users to monitor their online reputation, prevent PR crises, and discover cooperation opportunities.

 10. Social media is all about visual engagement

 Social media is a continuous engagement process that plays a vital role in customer communication.
-According to visual content marketing statistics, 32% of marketers say visual images are the most important form of content for their business.
+32% of marketers say visual images are the most important form of content for their business.